krisnova/naml/README.md

 Get your application directly into Go instead of YAML and use it in controllers, operators, CRs/CRDs easily.
 Use the Go compiler to your advantage.

+### Okay, but seriously

+This is just `client-go`.
+There isn't really anything more to see here.

 #### Quickstart

 Check out the [examples](https://github.com/naml-examples) GitHub organization.